 Employees shall be courteous to the public.
 Employees shall be tactful in the performance of their duties, shall control their tempers, and exercise the utmost patience and discretion, and shall not engage in argumentative discussions even in the face of extreme provocation.
-In the performance of their duties, employees shall not use coarse, violent, profane, or insolent language or gestures, and shall not express any prejudice concerning race, color, creed, religion, national origin, gender, marital status, or status with regard to public assistance, differently abled, gender, gender identification, age, familial status, or political affiliation.
+In the performance of their duties, employees shall not use coarse, violent, profane, or insolent language or gestures, and shall not express any prejudice concerning race, religion, politics, national origin, life style or similar personal characteristics.
 This section also governs employee conduct on social networking sites, blogs and other forms of electronic media.